nim-lang/c2nim/doc/c2nim.rst

 The ``#delete`` directive can be put into the C code to make c2nim delete certain code in the generated Nim code.
-For example this can be used to delete a proc in the generated output.
+For example this can be used to delete specific variable in the generated Nim output.

-This is useful for removing certain proc's so that they can be manually added by adding embedding raw Nim code.
+This is most useful when setting up scripts to automate updating wrapper files for large C projects.
+Importing large headers can result in unwanted sections of C code being translated.
+You can exclude these sections entirely or use it to embed raw Nim code to fix small tricky bits of C code.

 Note that the name should match the output Nim identifier names.
 In this example the code produced by importing ``error_string_t`` will be deleted.